How Much Does It Cost to Install Solar Panels in the UK?

 Even after all the government cut backs, you will eventually not only recoup your investment, but also begin to profit.

 Payments are tax-free, index-linked and last for 20 years.
 Furthermore, any electricity you produce but don’t use can be sold back to the National Grid.
-At the time of writing, you’ll currently earn an extra 5.03p/kWh for doing this.
+At the time of writing, you’ll earn an extra 5.03p/kWh for doing this.
 You can find out just how much you could be earning from FiTs and overall investment payback with our solar profit calculator.